-The Customs House Museum & Cultural Center is partially housed in a historic 1898 building, which was originally constructed as a Federal Post Office and Custom House to handle the large volume of foreign mail created by the city’s international trade in tobacco.
-It also housed the Clarksville Department of Electricity from 1939 to 1979 before becoming a museum.
+The Customs House Museum & Cultural Center is partially housed in a historic 1898 building, which was originally constructed as a Federal Post Office and Customs House to handle the large volume of foreign mail created by the city’s international trade in tobacco.
+It also housed the Clarksville Department of Electricity from 1940 to 1983 before becoming a museum.
 The building was placed on the National Register of Historic Places in 1972.

 With its 1983 charter, this institution was founded as the Clarksville-Montgomery County Historical Museum.
 The museum’s mission and building expanded in 1996.
 The institution became known as the Customs House Museum & Cultural Center.